 The Fintech revolution is literally reshaping our economy.
-In years past, people met with a mortgage lender face-to-face when they want to get a loan.
+In years past, people met with a mortgage lender face-to-face when they want to get a loan–If you want to find a better mortgage deal make sure they are professional experts.
 In recent years, more and more alternative lenders are emerging to meet the growing demand for non-traditional financing and are giving banks and credit unions a run for their money.
 We continue to see more and more options that allow people to get a loan without stepping foot inside of a bank.
 Take a look at these three funding sources that are changing the way small business generate capital.

 FinTech has developed numerous business models for the alternative lending market and crowdfunding is one of them.
 The core idea behind the model is financing and investment.
 Crowdfunding occurs when an entrepreneur puts up a description of his business and people can decide if the business is worth funding.
 People are the secret to raising capital for your small business in this case.
 The entrepreneur can take loans, contributions, or investments from multiple people at the same time.
 This alternative business financing option still requires some work for the small business owner — it’s essential to research and select a reputable company with a high rate of success.
 The less orthodox approach works well for many small business owners who don’t want to go the traditional route.
 It’s smart to look at the terms and rates, have a legal advisor weigh in, and explore ways to make the most of your limited startup budget.